 There are used copies available through Amazon, https://www.amazon.com/-/e/B0055JD67U

-Canadian Disasters (1985 Version) was reprinted three times and ultimately sold 57 000 copies and is still found in libraries across Canada.
-Rene wrote the manuscript on a typewriter and did his searches before the Internet existed.
+Canadian Disasters (1985 Version) was René's first published book.
+It was reprinted three times and ultimately sold 57 000 copies and can still found in libraries across Canada.
+René wrote the original manuscript on a typewriter and did his searches long before the Internet existed.
 He visited archives, libraries and photo collections to make the twenty-eight original stories accurate and factual.
-René promised his Special Education students their names would be printed in the acknowledgements section if they helped him proofread.
-The ruse worked!
-They began reading.
-It outsold all other Scholastic Canada titles for a time.
+He was teaching a small class of students at the time and he promised their names would be printed in the acknowledgements section if they helped him proofread.
+It worked and they began reading.
+It outsold all other Scholastic Canada titles for a few months.

 Disaster! was first published in 1999 and contained 36 stories.
 This edition had bigger photographs and was organized into subject categories like Canada's Worst Disaster, When The Earth Breaks, Nature's Fury, Disasters On The Move, Fire!, Canada's Own Titanic Stories and Recent Disasters.
 A revised edition was published in 2000 with better information about the Swissair Flight 111 crash at Peggy's Cove.
 This edition sold 15,000 copies and is now out of print.
 Used copies may be found online.